 The Sustainability Research Grants are intended to enhance quality mentoring relationships between faculty and students who work together to answer questions and solve problems and provide learning opportunities of the highest caliber.
 Research conducted by Sustainability Research Scholars and faculty mentors must contribute in meaningful ways to sustainability at Elon and the knowledge base of a given discipline.
 Although the end product of all research is unknown as the work is undertaken, it is expected that the work of Sustainability Research Scholars will be linked to the expertise of their faculty mentors to ensure quality and potential to contribute to the discipline.
 Preference will be given to projects investigating the development or implementation of new campus sustainability initiatives and/or enhancements to existing initiatives.

 Recipients of the Sustainability Research Grants may request to have the award applied as a tuition scholarship, to cover research-related expenses or a combination of the two.
-A committee of faculty and staff along with the Director of the Undergraduate Research Program, the Dean of Elon College and the Sustainability Coordinator, with input from student members of the Environmental Advisory Council, will make the final determination as to the nature of each award (scholarship, grant or combination).
+A committee of faculty and staff along with the Director of the Undergraduate Research Program and the Director of Sustainability, with input from student members of the Environmental Advisory Council as needed, will make the final determination as to the nature of each award (scholarship, grant or combination).

-The mentor/student team must submit (via email) the completed application to the Sustainability Coordinator by 5 p.m. on the date of the deadline.
+The mentor/student team must submit (via email) the completed application to the Director of Sustainability (email@example.com) and Director of the Undergraduate Research Program (firstname.lastname@example.org) by 5 p.m. on the date of the deadline.

 Note: To receive any support for undergraduate research activities involving human subjects, approval from the Institutional Review Board (IRB) must be in place before any data collection takes place.
 View the IRB website for more information about this requirement.